vitoplantamura/OnnxStream/README.md

 python -m onnx_simplifier model_fixed3.onnx model_simplified.onnx
 ```

+With big models you might run into problems with the simplifier.
+This tool can sometimes help in that case: https://github.com/luchangli03/onnxsim_large_model

 **Note**:
 - If you exported your model from Hugging Face, you'll need around 100GB of swap space.
 - If you manually fixed the input shapes, 16GB of RAM should suffice.